MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 ## Cloud Update
 This section covers the recommended approach for changing the update channel using Cloud Updates.
 It walks you through the  steps of enabling Cloud Update and initiating the channel change.

-We recommend using Entra ID groups with user objects for initiating the channel change.
-It makes targeting the right subset of devices easier, especially when using the same Entra ID group for assigning Copilot licenses.
+We recommend using Microsoft Entra ID groups with user objects for initiating the channel change.
+It makes targeting the right subset of devices easier, especially when using the same Microsoft Entra ID group for assigning Copilot licenses.
 The service automatically translates user objects into the matching device objects, based on activation data.

-### Prepare an Entra ID security group
+### Prepare an Microsoft Entra ID security group
-The Channel Change feature can target individual devices or whole Entra ID groups.
+The Channel Change feature can target individual devices or whole Microsoft Entra ID groups.
 Groups can contain user or device objects, or a combination of both.

 1. Create a new security group in Microsoft Entra ID (previously Azure Active Directory) for the intended Copilot users or devices.
 For guidance on this step, refer to [QuickStart: Create a group with members](/azure/active-directory/fundamentals/groups-view-azure-portal).
 2. Add the user or device objects to the security group.
-If you are using device object, ensure that the devices are (hybrid) Entra ID-joined, otherwise those can't be targeted.
-There is no such requirement when using user objects.
+If you're using device object, ensure that the devices are (hybrid) Microsoft Entra ID-joined, otherwise those can't be targeted.
+There's no such requirement when using user objects.

 ### Enable Cloud Update
-With the enablement of Cloud Updates, the service will automatically manage all Microsoft 365 Apps installations on Monthly Enterprise Channel.
-We recommend to also enable the profile for Current Channel to keep those devices updated as well.
+With the enablement of Cloud Updates, the service automatically manages all Microsoft 365 Apps installations on Monthly Enterprise Channel.
+To keep all devices updated, we recommend enabling the profile for Current Channel as well.

 If you need to exclude devices from being serviced, use the **Exclude devices** feature under **Cloud Updates** > **Overview** > **Tenant Settings**.